CivicDataLab/civicdatalab.github.io/content/team/shoaib/index.md

 image: ./shoaib.jpg
 accentcolor: '#008080'
 sectors: Public Finance
-projects: Open Budgets India Platform - 2.0, Public Procurements
+projects: Open Budgets India Platform - 2.0, Public Procurements, Girl Education Spending Tracker, Open Contracting India - Assam
+text: light
 ---

-Shoaib Ahmed is a self-taught web developer, currently working as a Frontend Engineer at CivicDataLab.
-As a developer, his areas of focus are building web apps that are semantic, accessible and efficient.
+Shoaib Ahmed is a Frontend Engineer currently working with Open Data Platforms.
+His areas of focus are building web apps and platforms that are semantic, accessible, inclusive, and efficient.

+At CivicDataLab, Shoaib mainly works with the Public Finance sector, building platforms that make data more easily understandable and accessible by a variety of users.

-Outside his professional life, Shoaib loves fanboying over great minimalistic designs, watching anime, reading novels and building PCs.
+Apart from this, Shoaib loves fanboying over great minimalistic designs, watching anime, reading novels, and building PCs.